-There is an additional fundamental issue potentially relevant to brain-inspired AI, one that arises from how brain-inspired AI is conceived and developed, and which necessarily impacts how it eventually operates.
-Since genetic, epigenetic, and environmental factors, including culture, socialization, and culturally/historically formed notions of identity shape the brain, the possibility of introducing biases in braininspired AI arises.
+There is an additional fundamental issue potentially relevant to brain-inspired AI, one that arises from how brain-inspired AI is conceived and developed, and which will inevitably impact how it eventually operates.
+Since genetic, epigenetic, and environmental factors, including culture, socialization, and culturally/historically formed notions of identity shape the brain, the possibility of introducing biases in brain-inspired AI arises.
 This raises a number of ethically relevant issues: can brain-inspired AI inadvertently present a set of novel biases, that is, different from those raised by traditional AI?
-If so, how to evaluate them ethically?
+If so, how should these biases be evaluated from an ethical perspective?
 For instance, brain-inspired AI may enhance biases caused by the selection of training data (e.g., it may take only selected neuronal data as reference) if calibrated on particular sets of brain data (e.g., from adult brains rather than young brains, without accounting for important differences in terms of plasticity and dynamics).

-The problem raised by brain-inspired AI biases can also be turned around, when raising the question of whether AI will be able to understand and apply the necessary forms of "diversity" and the "situatedness" of human cognition and perception in various types of AI-based predictions and applications.
+The problem raised by biases in brain-inspired AI can also be turned around, by inquiring whether AI will be able to understand and apply the requisite manifestations of "diversity" and comprehend the "situatedness" of human cognition and perception in various types of AI-based predictions and applications.
 The point, which is ethically very salient, is that without awareness or understanding of the significance of the diversity of human knowledge, perception, and capacity of making sense of the world, many AI predictions and applications are themselves likely to be biased, of limited utility or eventually useless.

-Also, either implicit or explicit neuro-essentialist and neuro-reductionist cultural models (Vidal, 2017) might impact how the general public perceives brain-inspired AI.
+Moreover, implicit or explicit neuro-essentialist and neuro-reductionist cultural models (Vidal 2017) might impact how the general public perceives brain-inspired AI.
 In fact, if the brain is conceived as the core essence of human nature, and if human identity is eventually reduced to the brain, then imitating it means imitating what humans are, including ethically relevant features.
-As a consequence, brain-inspired AI might raise new fears, for instance about the supposed risk of creating artificial sentience leading to artificial forms of suffering (Metzinger, 2021).
+As a consequence, brain-inspired AI might raise new fears, for instance about the supposed risk of creating artificial sentience leading to artificial forms of suffering (Metzinger 2021).

-Conclusion
+4 Conclusion

-Brain-inspired AI is an attractive strategy for improving on current AI, but it raises a number of technical and ethical issues.
-In this paper we summarized the main conceptual and technical aspects of brain-inspired AI, and then we provided a method for its ethical analysis, distinguishing two main kinds of ethical issues: fundamental/foundational and practical.
-Brain-inspired AI has the potential to raise new fundamental/foundational and practical ethical issues, as well as to exacerbate the practical ethical issues raised by traditional AI, which should be considered in relation to this promising approach.
+Brain-inspired AI is an attractive strategy for improving current AI, but it raises a number of technical and ethical issues.
+In this paper we summarized the main conceptual and technical aspects of brain-inspired AI, and introduced a method for its ethical analysis, distinguishing two main kinds of ethical issues: practical and fundamental/foundational.